-Complaining of stomachache, a woman goes to a doctor.
-After some scans and all, he tells her that she has a terminal condition and has only three months left to live.
+Complaining of a stomachache, a woman goes to a doctor.
+After some scans and tests, he tells her that she has a terminal condition and has only three months left to live.

 “Is there anything I can do, doctor?” she asks deeply worried.
 “I certainly want to live more than three months.”

 “Really?” she exclaims with hope.
 “Will that help me live longer?”